Jhana Millers Gallery | Art Fairs

 Will Bennett, Harry Culy, Tyne Gordon, Ayesha Green, Lucy O’Doherty & Elisabeth Pointon

-Harry Culy has a particular interest in the complex relationships between people and places.
-Grounded in the tradition of documentary photography, his work might be understood as an extended attempt to make sense of ‘home’.
+Harry Culy (born 1986, lives in Te Whanganui-a-Tara) has a particular interest in the complex relationships between people and places.
+He considers his artistic practice to be grounded in the tradition of documentary photography.
+Although he has on occasion worked in the studio, he more often turns his attention to the world as he finds it, seeking to capture rather than construct.
+His works typically centre on individuals and locations that are known to him and of personal importance.
+Following his return to Aotearoa from Australia several years ago, he photographed sites of childhood significance in the Hawke’s Bay.
+His practice since might be understood as an extended attempt to make sense of ‘home’.
 Many of his images show spaces heavily marked by human activity: industrial sites, treeless farmland, the worn corners of cities.
-They tend to be imbued with unease, a quality that connects with his longstanding interest in the Antipodean Gothic style in art, film, and literature.
+They tend to be imbued with unease, a quality that connects with his longstanding interest in the Antipodean Gothic style in art, film, and literature, wherein haunting environments resonate with settler colonial violence towards indigenous people and the natural world alike.

-Please contact us for more information or to register for a catalogue of works
+Please contact us for a catalogue of available works